 The Draught Desert

 8% of pubs with AF beer on tap means 92% without.
-In most pubs, you're still getting a bottle.
+In most pubs, you're still getting a bottle, and pub non-alcoholic options often feel like an afterthought rather than a real offer.

 The economics are challenging for publicans.
 Tapped kegs have shorter shelf lives than cans or bottles.
 If sales are slow, stock goes to waste.
 Dedicating a tap line to a product that might sell 10 pints a week when you could sell 50 of something else is a hard call.